Charles E W Bean, Diaries, AWM38 3DRL 606/38B/1 - Notebook - Part 3

 in other nations to fight for her whilst she

-sat by & received The profits of the war
+sat by & received the profits of the war

 this Sir Edward Britain had not always

-xxxxxxxx held to this xx
+xxxxxxxx held to this p

-it is needless to say that this
+It is needless to say that this

 This was the famous traditional British policy of

-maintaining the " balance of power".
+maintaining the "balance of power."
 English

 foreign minsters had on the whole been consistently